johnwcowan/r7rs-work/R7RSSmallErrata.md

 is 8.000082 seconds.

 28\.
 The definition of `char-numeric?` refers to a nonexistent Unicode property Numeric_Digit.
-The intention was to refer to characters whose Numeric_Type property is either Digit or Decimal, which is defined by Unicode as those which have a non-empty value in field 7 of the UnicodeData.txt file.
+The intention was to refer to characters whose Numeric_Type property is Digit, This is equivalent to characters with a General Category of `Nd`. which is defined by Unicode as those which have a non-empty value in field 6 of the UnicodeData.txt file.
-The simplest fix is to change the relevant paragraph of Section 6.6 from "Numeric_Digit" to "Numeric_Type=Digit or Numeric_Type=Decimal".
+The simplest fix is to change the relevant paragraph of Section 6.6 from "Numeric_Digit" to "Numeric_Type=Digit".
 (Note: R6RS uses the term "Numeric", which also is not a Unicode property.)